chabok-io/chabok-docs/android/chabok(en).md

 If you don't have the keys, [see how to get them](https://webkul.com/blog/generate-api-key-fcm-sender-id/).
 After that, place them in panel→ settings→ platforms→android cart.

 `IOS:`
-To send notifications on ios, you'll need to upload your p8 file to your panel.
-After that, place it in panel→ settings→ platforms→ios cart.
+To send notifications on ios, you'll need to upload your p8 file in panel→ settings→ platforms→ios cart.

 ## 2. SDK Integration